2. Planning a Tournament

 - a surcharge for those who first register after some specified date

-- a surcharge for players who are not Association members, but are British (as the organisers will have to pay more of our Levy for them
+- a surcharge for players who are not Association members, but are British (as the organisers will have to pay more of our Levy for them) and not at their first event

 - a discount for pensioners and students